RAW 1251AM

-RAW 1251AM is the student radio station at the University of Warwick and winner of the 2000 and 2003 BBC Radio 1 Student Radio Association Best Station awards.
+RaW is the student radio station at the University of Warwick and winner of the 2000 and 2003 BBC Radio 1 Student Radio Association Best Station awards.

 Formerly known as W963, during the years when broadcasts were conducted via an induction loop around the university campus on 963 kHz AM, later broadcasting on 1251 kHz AM to the campus from 1999 to 2024.
-RAW now broadcasts from inside the Students' Union HQ building and streams all its output online.
+RaW now broadcasts from inside the Students' Union HQ building and streams all its output online.

 History

-RAW began life as University Radio Warwick in the 1970-71 academic year by students who spent their summer vacation installing an induction loop transmission system in the Rootes residence buildings.
+RaW began life as University Radio Warwick in the 1970-71 academic year by students who spent their summer vacation installing an induction loop transmission system in the Rootes residence buildings.
 (One of these students was David Davis, who would later go on to become a Conservative MP and serve as Secretary of State for Exiting the European Union.)
 The studios consisted of a wooden hut behind Rootes M (Meriden House) and broadcast at 312 metres (963 kHz).
 The station was soon rebranded to URW312.

 In 1977, the station was moved into the newly constructed social building (which would eventually become the Students' Union Building).

-On 30 January 1999, W963 rebranded itself as RaW and on 30 September 1999, the station began broadcasting on 1251 kHz AM, discarding the then obsolete induction loop system.
+On 30 January 1999, W963 rebranded itself as RaW 1251AM and on 30 September 1999, the station began broadcasting on 1251 kHz AM, discarding the then obsolete induction loop system.

-RAW moved across the University of Warwick campus to University House in the Summer of 2008 as the Students' Union was refurbished.
-For the subsequent year RAW dropped its FM broadcast due to inability to use the FM antenna, resuming the annual broadcast for 2010.
+RaW moved across the University of Warwick campus to University House in the Summer of 2008 as the Students' Union was refurbished.
+For the subsequent year RaW dropped its FM broadcast due to inability to use the FM antenna, resuming the annual broadcast for 2010.

-In the Summer of 2010, RAW returned to the Students' Union, and is now based on the second floor of SUHQ (previously known as Union North).
+In the Summer of 2010, RaW returned to the Students' Union, and is now based on the second floor of SUHQ (previously known as Union North).

-In 2020, RAW celebrated its 50th anniversary with a pop-up radio station, Retro RAW.
-Retro RAW streamed for 50 hours and featured contributions from presenters past and present, as well as exclusive interviews with notable alumni such as Stephen Merchant and Timmy Mallett.
-In 2021, Retro RAW won the Student Radio Award for Best Event Programming.
+In 2020, RaW celebrated its 50th anniversary with a pop-up radio station, Retro RaW.
+Retro RaW streamed for 50 hours and featured contributions from presenters past and present, as well as exclusive interviews with notable alumni such as Stephen Merchant and Timmy Mallett.
+In 2021, Retro RaW won the Student Radio Award for Best Event Programming.

-On September 23, 2024, RAW 1251AM ceased broadcasting on 1251 kHz AM, with future plans to broadcast on Small-Scale DAB+ across Coventry.
+On September 23, 2024, RaW 1251AM ceased broadcasting on 1251 kHz AM, rebranding to RaW.